A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Your personal contact details will be removed before publishing.
 We'll also hide any sensitive personal information - medical details, for example.

-If there's an appeal, we'll send your representation to the Planning Inspectorate and the appellant.
-The Planning Inspectorate may publish appeal documents (including copies of representations) on the Planning Portal website.
 If you object to your name and address being published for any appeal, you need to contact the Planning Inspectorate directly and give them details of the appeal reference.

 Issues we can consider